yldio/skiff/README.md

 Weakens the node for the duration.
 During this period, the node transitions to a special `weakened` state, in which the node does not react to election timeouts.
 This period ends once it learns a new leader or the period runs out.

+## skiff.readConsensus(callback)

+Asks for read consensus from the cluster.
+Calls back when there is an error (with the error as the first argument) or succeeded.

 ## Events

 A skiff instance emits the following events: